onigetoc/Materialize-CSS-Chrome-Extension-template/README.md

 ## Usage
 1. Go to manifest.json and change the properties (optional) options.html page & permission: : activeTab / storage
 2. Go to popup.html and popup.js to change markup and script
-3. (optional) change style in style.css
+3. (optional) change style in style.css ( I did some custom css and some custom css to overwrite Materialize css )
 4. (optional) change icons in "/img" folder

 Icons are from :https://www.iconfinder.com